 One of the best parts of vanlife is the amazing community of people you meet on the road.
 Vanlifers are interesting and adventurous people and, being vanlifers ourselves, we are committed to supporting organizations that directly impact our community and the issues we are all facing.
 As vanlife becomes more mainstream, we feel that it’s imperative to educate the new and existing vanlifers about the issues facing our tribe and advocate for the vanlife community through supporting local laws and ordinances that allow us to be treated fairly while fighting laws that don’t.
 So, a portion of all our profits will always be dedicated to supporting these causes.
 Some of this funding will be used help launch own non-profit organization Together We Van and the rest will be donated to a variety of other related organizations every quarter.

 You can check out the organizations our donations are supporting and read more about our vision for Together We Van below.

 The Leave No Trace Center for Outdoor Ethics works tirelessly to educate people on how to minimize their impact while enjoying the outdoors.
 Their 7 principles (https://lnt.org/

 Please visit lnt.org to learn more about the Leave No Trace Center for Outdoor Ethics.

+Take a few minutes to learn about our goals for Together We Van and consider joining us.
 This effort is just getting started!
-You can read about our initial vision below.
-Take a look and reach out if you’d like to be involved or with any thoughts you have!
+Please reach out if you’d like to be involved or with any thoughts you have!

 Challenge = Opportunity